spatie/laravel-disk-monitor/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-disk-monitor.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-disk-monitor)

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.

 ## Support us

 We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
 You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).